kedarv/votey/README.md

 FLASK_ENV='development'
 ```

 Go ahead and fill the above with your actual Slack API information (refer to the **Deploying for Production** section above), and your postgres database uri string.
 If you don't have a postgres database running, you can either set one up locally or use the `Deploy with Heroku` button above to have a database provisioned for free.
-To boot the app, run `make start`.
+To boot the app, run `pipenv run start`.

 Connecting your app to Slack follows the same procedure as the **Deploying for Production** section above, but instead of using Heroku's domain, you'll need to use a tunneling forwarding program like [ngrok.io](http://ngrok.io/).

+Before committing, don't forget to run `pipenv run install-hooks` so our pre-commit checks will run.

 Happy Developing!